 The foot and cycle path is a valuable resource for leisure, exercise and access to the countryside.

-It even forms part of a "commuter route" for a growing number of users.
+It even forms part of a "commuter route" for a number of regular users.

 Indeed, there would be plenty of opportunities for interaction -such as linear walks with a return by train.